snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-azure/index.md

 ### Determine if Snowplow requires a specific VPC (optional)
 If you require Snowplow to be deployed into a specific VPC CIDR range, this should be provided at the same time as credentials.
 We need a /16 provided for the VPC so that we can create /20 subnets (note: [VPC peering and using a custom VPC is an additional bolt-on](https://snowplow.io/snowplow-behavioral-data-platform-product-description/#h-vpc-peering-aws-gcp))

+### Check subscription resource availability
+You must check that the following infrastructure is available in the subscription before deployment starts.
+If the required instances are unavailable, it will result in delays to getting started.

+Snowplow requires the below instances and databases.
+We have provided the Azure CLI commands that can be used to check their availability.
+Please note that they are required in all availability zones in the region for redundancy.

+Instances DSv5 (preferred), DSv4 and DSv3 series:

+`az vm list-skus --location <REGION> --size Standard_D4s --all --output table`

+Database GP_Standard_D2ads_v5:

+`az vm list-skus --location <REGION> --size Standard_D2ads --all --output table`

+Please note that the above is for a minimal deployment.
+If you will be sending over one billion events per month through the pipeline, please speak to us for advice on what instance sizes are recommended.

 ### Final checklist

 If you are sending a request to our team to set up deployment into your Azure account, please ensure you provide the following information: